San Mateo County Community College District: Cañada College

 Cañada College is a public community college in Redwood City, California.

 University Center

 The University Center at Cañada College was established in 2001 as a new model to provide four-year college degree programs.

 Cañada College is the only community college in the state of California with a University Center which came into being through special state legislation sponsored by Assemblymember Lou Papan and with the support of the San Mateo County Community College District.
-This was a way to extend higher learning to peninsula residents that could not travel to the participating universities.
+This was a way to extend higher learning to peninsula residents who could not travel to the participating universities.